 Deadline: 2021

 Summary: On 22 June 2022, the Commission proposed a new law to restore ecosystems.
 The proposal aims to restore ecosystems, habitats and species across the EU’s land and sea areas in order to: (i) enable the long-term and sustained recovery of biodiverse and resilient nature, (ii) contribute to achieving the EU’s climate mitigation and climate adaptation objectives and (iii) meet international commitments.
 The proposal combines an overarching restoration objective for the long-term recovery of nature in the EU’s land and sea areas with binding restoration targets for specific habitats and species.
 These measures should cover at least 20% of the EU’s land and sea areas by 2030, and ultimately all ecosystems in need of restoration by 2050.
-Discussions on the Commission's proposal are ongoing in Council and EP.
+On 17 June 2024 the final version of the law was formally adopted.

 Links: